Skip to Content

 Wading Pools and Sprayparks

-Call it a feature, a pad, a park, a pool – places that spray water to cool you down
+Call it a feature, a pad, a park, a pool – places that spray water to cool you down.

 • Check opening days and details for Seattle Wading Pools and Sprayparks,- including Beacon Hill Playground Wading Pool, Beacon Mountain Spraypark, Bitter Lake Playfield Wading Pool, Cal Anderson Park Wading Pool, Dahl Playfield Wading Pool, Delridge Playfield Wading Pool, East Queen Anne Playground Wading Pool, E.C.
 Hughes Playground Wading Pool, Georgetown Playfield Spraypark, Gilman Playground Wading Pool, Green Lake Park Wading Pool, Hiawatha Playfield Wading Pool, Highland Park Playground Spraypark, John C. Little, Sr. Spraypark, Judkins Spraypark, Lake Union Spraypark, Lincoln Park Wading Pool, Magnuson Park Wading Pool, Miller Playfield Spraypark, Northacres Spraypark, Peppi's Playground Wading Pool, Powell Barnett Wading Pool, Soundview Playfield Wading Pool, South Park Playground Wading Pool, Van Asselt Playground Wading Pool, View Ridge Playfield Wading Pool, Volunteer Park Wading Pool, Wallingford Playfield Wading Pool.